phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.47 - calculate_lnp bugfix
+* fixes calculate_lnp to more robustly handle parameter matching for both the constrained and unconstrained case
+* fixes default_binary constructor when overriding label of the 'binary' orbit
+* fixes typo in ellc backend for the period==1 case

 ### 2.3.46 - rvperiodogram SB1 bugfix

 * fixes handling of SB1s (RVs with a single component) in the rv_periodogram estimator